jasongroce/docs/docs/content/tutorials/helm/index.md

 You should confirm that your output contains `REVISION: 2`, that means that the changes were applied.

-Run the following command to check if everything is running:
+Run the following command to confirm that everything is running:

 ```bash
 kubectl get all -n demo